McAzz1337/Architect/README.md

 PLATFORM_WINDOWS (only a very small piece of code relies on the windows header, which easily can be rewritten for MacOs and Linux)<br />

-The engine relies on the following liabrary dependencies and have to be placed in the specified folders (if you don't want to chnage dependency and library directories in the project settings) [library , include folder , library folder]<br />
+The engine relies on the following liabrary dependencies and have to be placed in the specified folders (if you don't want to chnage dependency and library directories in the project settings).<br />
+[library , include folder , library folder]<br />
 GLFW &emsp; &emsp;     [ProjectDir]/vendor/glfw/include/GLFW &emsp; [ProjectDir]/vendor/glfw/lib-vc2022<br />
 GLEW &emsp; &emsp;     [ProjectDir]/vendor/glew/include/GL &emsp; [ProjectDir]/vendor/glew/lib/Release/x64<br />